-Course Name: A.P.
+Course Name:

+Course Number:

+Grade Level:

+Course Length:

+A.P.
 Chemistry

-Course Number: 31216
+31216

-Grade Level: 11 th or 12 th
+11th or 12th

-Course Length: Two semesters
+Two semesters

-Course Credit: 1.0

 Prerequisite: Completion of Biology and Chemistry

-Departmental Recommendation

 A.P.
 Chemistry presents Chemistry at a level which will prepare the student to take the Advanced Placement Chemistry Exam.
 This course includes the investigation of atomic theory, gas laws, chemical reaction types, stoichiometry, equilibrium, kinetics, electrochemistry, and thermodynamics.
 Laboratory investigations will be used to enhance the understanding of these concepts.
 The estimated cost for the A.P.
 Exam is \$98 - this price is determined by College Board and is subject to change.